arfc/osier/paper.md

       index: 2
 date: 20 February 2024
 bibliography: paper.bib
+---

 # Summary

 # Statement of Need

 # State of the Field
+There are myriad open- and closed-source energy system optimization models (ESOMs) available `@pfenninger_openmod_nodate`.
+ESOMs can be used for a variety of tasks but are most frequently used for prescriptive analyses meant to guide decision-makers in planning processes.
+However, despite the many available models, all of these tools share two important characteristics: Single objective optimization and an economic objective (either cost minimization or social welfare maximization).
+Simultaneously, there is growing awareness of energy justice and calls for its inclusion in energy models.

 # Documentation